How to File a Colorado LLC or Corporation Amendment

 Why should I update my Articles of Organization?

 Keeping your business compliant with state business regulations helps it maintain its entitlement to all of its legal benefits.
 When you file your entity as a legal LLC in Colorado, all information included in your filing becomes public knowledge.
 If your information changes but you don’t update it, the public may not have accurate contact information.
-Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business.
+Any changes in your registered agent should be reported as well since they are responsible for receiving service of process and other important communications on behalf of your business (though, as we mentioned above, this is done with a separate form).

 Are there penalties if I don’t amend my articles?

-If a Colorado business entity changes names, then the Certificate of Good Standing it previously held is no longer valid.
-If the state of Colorado labels a business as noncompliant or delinquent they don’t qualify for a valid Certificate of Good Standing.
+If a Colorado business entity changes names, the Certificate of Good Standing it previously held is no longer valid.
+If the state of Colorado labels a business as noncompliant or delinquent, it doesn’t qualify for a valid Colorado Certificate of Good Standing.
 Without this certificate, it’s very difficult to obtain a small business loan or raise capital when it’s time to expand.

 And remember: it’s the law.